-- Masks can obstruct vision and make it difficult to see.
-Consider face paint or make up instead.
+Masks can obstruct vision and make it difficult to see.
+Therefore, consider face paint or make up instead.

-- Trick or treat is better in groups.
+Trick or treat is better in groups.
 Younger children can go with parents, family members, or baby-sitters.
 Older children can go in groups of friends and should let you know where they’re going.
-Kids should not be out at night alone, on Halloween or any other night.
+In conclusion, kids should not be out at night alone, on Halloween or any other night.

 All-black costumes are difficult for drivers to see in the dark.
 If your child must be Darth Vader (or another character who likes the all-black aesthetic), attach reflective tape to the costume to increase visibility.